rafaduran/django-pluggable-registration/docs/default-backend.rst

    A simple representation of the information needed to activate a new user account.
-This is **not** a user profile; it simply provides a place to temporarily store the activation key and determine whether a given account has been activated.
+This is **not** a user profile; it simply provides a place to temporarily store the activation key and an email address.

    Has the following fields: